 They’re now expecting their miracle baby.

 We met in July 2014, originally online and started dating.
 We moved in together in 2015 and got married in November 2017.
-We’ve been all over the world together since we met, the highlights being the two months we traveled around Africa for our honeymoon and our trip to the Galapagos in 2018.
+We’ve been all over the world together since we met.
+Highlights include the two months we traveled around Africa for our honeymoon and our trip to the Galapagos in 2018.

 What were the first steps in planning a pregnancy together?